- Name: European Civilization to 1648

 Covers the development of Western civilization and history from its beginnings in the valleys of the Nile, Tigris, and Euphrates rivers to the mid-17th century rise of strong nation-states.

-- Develop a mastery of knowledge of distinct historical events, ideas and concepts of European civilizations from their beginnings to the onset of the modern age
+- Exhibit factual knowledge of fundamental principles, distinct historical events, ideas and concepts of Western Civilizations from their beginnings to the onset of the modern age (GE 1)

-- Understand the forces leading to historical change and political, economic and social transformation
+- Examine and explain the forces leading to historical change and political, economic, and social transformation through the location and evaluation of information including primary and secondary sources (GE 4).

-- Develop an appreciation of cultural, religious and racial diversity through the study of European civilization before the modern era
+- Demonstrate an appreciation of cultural, political, and religious diversity through the examination of various Western Civilizations before the modern era (GE 5)